Last updated on April 14th, 2022 at 11:37 am

 4. Consumer Shopping Apps

-Technology has always served as a way to connect, and consumer apps allow shoppers and brands to bring their relationship to a whole new level.
+Technology has always served as a way to connect, and shopping apps allow shoppers and brands to bring their relationship to a whole new level.
 With branded apps, they can easily stay connected to their favorite brands anywhere and anytime they want.
 And we know more and more shoppers are falling in love with apps.
 In fact, time spent in shopping apps rose 18% year-over-year in 2021.

-A consumer app delivers an amazing shopping experience both in-store and on mobile, far better than a mobile site.
+A shopping app delivers an amazing shopping experience both in-store and on mobile, far better than a mobile site.
 You can expect to see 5-7x more conversions on an app than a mobile site due to their superior nature.

 A consumer shopping app enables you to: